Louisa Watson exploring the Ecuadorian rainforest.

 I would say my biggest challenge has been overcoming self-doubt and imposter syndrome; something many in the profession can relate to.
 However, I try not to let it affect me and rather use it as motivation to do better and achieve the things that I want to.

-I have recently been actively challenging this by pushing myself out of my comfort zone and putting myself out there.
-I am currently building a platform on social media to show what I get up to as I progress in my career and have been receiving contact from other organisations and universities helping to expand my network.
+I have been actively challenging this by pushing myself out of my comfort zone and putting myself out there.
+I am building a platform on social media to show what I get up to as I progress in my career and have been receiving contact from other organisations and universities helping to expand my network.

 I was contacted by a university in Puerto Rico to participate in a seminar and talk about my journey into zoology, something I would never have had the confidence to do before I pushed myself out of my comfort zone.